white8785/agent-os-cli/commands/create-spec.md

 Create a detailed spec for a new feature with technical specifications and task breakdown

-Refer to the instructions located in @~/.agent-os/instructions/core/create-spec.md
+Refer to the instructions located in this file:
+@.agent-os/instructions/core/create-spec.md